DocFest 2015 Highlights

 2013: Sterling Overshown (piano)

-The High School for the Performing and Visual Arts (HSPVA) is a public high school in Houston, Texas, and is part of the Houston Independent School District, the seventh-largest school system in the nation.
+The High School for the Performing and Visual Arts (HSPVA), recently renamed Kinder High School for the Performing and Visual Arts, is a public high school in Houston, Texas, and is part of the Houston Independent School District, the seventh-largest school system in the nation.
 Its founding, in 1971, can be traced to the keen visions of two legendary educators:

 • Ruth Denney, Founding Principal